Rodrig79/Machine-Learning-Data-Analysis-Project/README.md

 <h3>Attributes:</h3>
 State: US State where the bill is proposed.

+Enacted: If the proposed bill was signed into law.

+Date_Enactment:  Date of when the bill was passed.

+Economy: If the bill is related to the economy.
+Can be True or False.
+Is determined through a function that scans the bill summary for keywords related to the economy.

+Health: If the bill is related to public health.
+Can be True or False.
+Is determined through a function that scans the bill summary for keywords related to public health.

 Bill Summary: A brief summary of the proposed bill.

-Date of Enactment:  Date of when the bill was passed.

 <h3>Appropriate measures of the central tendency and dispersion for attributes:</h3>